 What really occurs is a complex interaction between local, State, and Federal levels.
 This determines priorities in education.
 Such priorities must be constantly re-examined.
-Education cannot stand still in fast-changing technogical society with the rapid revision upward in the level of basic skills needed for functional literacy and the needs of adult population for retraining.
+Education cannot stand still in a fast-changing technogical society with the rapid revision upward in the level of basic skills needed for functional literacy and the needs of adult population for retraining.

 The beginning point for a constructive Federal role in education is dynamic research and development to assist administrators in making effective changes in their school programs.
-That is why I am pleased with the potential of the new National Irs titute for Education.
-Let us put EMPHASIS ON educational research.
+That is why I am pleased with the potential of the new National Institute for Education.
+Let us put CHPHASIS educational research AS WE HAVE medic Q. research,